Jax-Core/YourMixer/README.md

 ### Installation

-Assuming you successfully downloaded and installed Rainmeter as well as JaxCore, you can now proceed to install YourMixer by following the steps below.
+Assuming you successfully downloaded and installed Rainmeter as well as JaxCore, you can now proceed to install **YourMixer** by following the steps below.

-1. Download and run the `.rmskin` file for **YourMixer** from the official [JaxCore site](https://jax-core.github.io/) to install **YourMixer**.
+1. Download and run the `.rmskin` file for **YourMixer** from the official [JaxCore site](https://jax-core.github.io/).
 2. Leave the installation settings at their defaults and click Install.
 3. When the installation is finished, a startup pop-up should appear.
 Follow through the pop-up to finish installing **YourMixer**.